 - Trustees annually declare all interests on a Register of Interests, which are then updated if any changes occur and Trustees are reminded of this at every meeting.
-This is published on the School website and made available to Finance Staff. - Trustees are also asked to declare all potential conflicts of interest in agenda items at the start of each Governing Board or Sub-Committee meeting.
-Where any conflicts are declared, appropriate action is taken to ensure the conflict does not impact discussions or decisions taken by the Board or Sub-Committee. - Academy Trust Staff complete a Register of Interests annually.
-They are advised if they have any conflicts to speak with the Finance and Operations Director.
+This is published on the School website and made available to finance staff; - Trustees are also asked to declare all potential conflicts of interest in agenda items at the start of each Board of Trustees or sub-committee meeting.
+Where any conflicts are declared, appropriate action is taken to ensure the conflict does not impact discussions or decisions taken by the Board of Trustees or sub-committee. - Trust staff complete a Register of Interests annually.
+They are instructed if they have any conflicts to speak with the Finance and Operations Director.